The Google Ads Keyword Planner is a useful tool; there’s no doubt about that.

-With that data in hand, you can see breakout terms as well as their forecasted growth.
+With that data in hand, you can see breakout terms and their forecasted growth.

-It’s a super-powerful addition that has the potential to improve business and marketing planning by a landslide.
+It’s a super-powerful addition that can potentially improve business and marketing planning by a landslide.

 If there were ever a way to slide into a new category before the competition, this is it.

-Learn today’s keyword search volume and compare it on a monthly basis for the last six months.
+Learn today’s keyword search volume and compare it monthly for the last six months.